Find Affordable College Courses

 In-state tuition fees for undergraduate students at UARK are $9,574 per year.
 On average, communication and journalism graduates from UARK take out $21,905 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $302.

-Full Communication & Journalism at University of Arkansas Report
+Read full report on Communication & Journalism at University of Arkansas

 $7,130 Average Tuition & Fees

-You’ll join some of the best and brightest minds around you if you attend Arkansas State University - Main Campus.
-The school came in at #2 on this year’s Best Value Communication & Journalism Schools in Arkansas list.
-A-State is a fairly large public school located in the small city of Jonesboro.
+The excellent programs at Arkansas State University - Main Campus helped the school earn the #2 place on this year’s ranking of the best communication and journalism schools in Arkansas.
+A-State is a large public school located in the small city of Jonesboro.

 In-state tuition fees for undergraduate students at A-State are $7,130 per year.
 While working on their degree, communication and journalism majors at A-State accumulate an average of around $22,583 in student debt.